Expanding Indigenous Conservation Relationships: A Seven-Month Learning Journey for Massachusetts Land Trusts

 The cost to MLTC to provide this course is over $400 per person.
 With support from our individual donors, we are offering the course at the suggested registration fee of $200 per organization, covering up to 3 participants.
 We are committed to access, so the application provides an opportunity to request scholarship assistance.
 The registration form also includes an invitation to contribute toward scholarships for others, in case your organization is able to do that.

-Apply here (Or view the application PDF here.)
+Apply here (Preview the application questions here.)